phoenixframework/phoenix/guides/docs/testing/testing_controllers.md

 end
 ```

 When we run the test again, our failing test tells us module `HelloWeb.UserView` is not available.
-Let's add it.
+Let's add it by creating the file `lib/hello_web/views/user_view.ex`.
 Our test specifies a JSON format with a top key of `"data"`, containing an array of users with attributes `"name"` and `"email"`.

 ```elixir
 defmodule HelloWeb.UserView do